aadityagaikwad/OS-Programs/README.md

 # OS-Programs
-C Programs of all OS concepts
+This repository has programs of all important OS concepts ranging from the classical Synchronization problems to various Disk Scheduling algorithms

+Hope it will help everyone!!